Client Social Media Discovery for Plaintiff Attorneys

 With Private Footprint

-• Get an accurate and unbiased look back at client history
+• Get an accurate and unbiased look at client pre- and post- date of loss social content

 • Be informed ahead of time of your client’s social media history well before a discovery/deposition